carlitoswillis/expert/README.md

 # expert search

 This search app allow researchers and students to upload PDF documents to a server that will recognize and extract the text for a more relevant research experience.
-This app is meant to narrow down searches to a very specific and academic range, and to compliment the expert/researcher's mind rather than supplement it
+This app is meant to narrow down searches to a very specific and academic range, and to compliment the expert/researcher's mind rather than supplement it.

 ## Preview